Voted Best Personal Injury Law Firm By Georgia Lawyers

 Led by Matt Wetherington, our firm helps Atlanta victims from Sandy Springs to College Park recover after life-altering neck injuries.

-Common Types of Neck Injury Cases in Atlanta
+Types of Neck Injury Cases We Handle in Atlanta

 Neck injuries vary in severity, impacting treatment costs and compensation.
 Common types we see include: